Govind-techie/LeetCode/README.md

   For each prefix sum, it checks how many times the same remainder has occurred before, which indicates a subarray sum divisible by k.
   Handles negative numbers by normalizing the modulo result.
   Time complexity is **O(n)** and space complexity is **O(n)**.*

+- **Problem 720: Longest Word in Dictionary**
+  *Given a list of words, find the longest word in the dictionary that can be built one character at a time by other words in the list.
+  The solution sorts the words and uses a hash set to keep track of valid prefixes.
+For each word, it checks if all prefixes exist in the set before adding the word itself.
+  If multiple answers exist, the lexicographically smallest is returned.
+  Time complexity is **O(n log n + n * k)**, where n is the number of words and k is the

 ---